MEMBER CODE OF CONDUCT

 Registrar can not be held accountable for illegible writing.
 If the information is unreadable,

-misinterpretation of what is submitted and will simply make a ‘best guess’ when there is a
+responsibility for misinterpretation of what is submitted and will simply make a ‘best guess’

-question regarding a letter, name, etc..
+when there is a question regarding a letter, name, etc..
 Applicants will be charged the current

 registration/recording fee for corrections to their certificates when the original form was not